Building, Construction & Landscape

 Who Can Submit a CEU Proposal

 Submission of a program application does not automatically result in program approval.
-Individuals, businesses, and associations judged competent by the OPM may offer continuing education.
+Individuals, businesses, and associations judged competent by the PMD will be approved to offer continuing education.
 Sponsors or instructors usually are responsible for submitting program applications.
 A sponsor is an individual or organization who coordinates continuing education programs.
 An instructor is the individual who actually teaches the course.
 Attendees may also submit program applications.

 Who Can Be An Instructor